sbme-tutorials/sbme-tutorials.github.io/2018/measurements/notes/python-lab.md

 After your clone your assignment to your local machine, you can start working on your assignment by using Jupyter Notebook or Google Colaboratory.

+You should find 3 jupyter notebooks:

+1. `mathfuns.ipynb`, which walks you through writing simple functions in Python, and comparing your output with expected output.
+1. `errors.ipynb`, which you are required to solve the 2nd question you had in the Midterm using Python.
+1. `histograms.ipynb`, which requires you to plot histogram of given data and test their normality.

 ### A) Using Jupyter Notebook

 Interestingly, there is a big scientific packages that is shipped with Python, Spyder IDE, Jupyter Notebooks, scientifice libraries, and others in a single big package, Anaconda!